avinetworks/avi-heat/README.rst

     ...
     stack_domain_admin = heat_domain_admin
     stack_domain_admin_password = abc123
-    stack_user_domain_name = heat
     ...

-In this case, you need to create a user named "heat_domain_admin@heat" on Avi Controller with Tenant-Admin privileges in any tenant.
+In this case, you need to create a user named "heat_domain_admin" on Avi Controller with Tenant-Admin privileges in any tenant, and using the same password as defined in the heat.conf.
 The following picture shows how to create such user in Avi UI.

 .. image:: heat_user_on_avi.png